 At work, things are still going well — for Issa, at least — at East 41st St High School.
 Their after school program is full of students eager for their services, but Frieda (Lisa Joyce) is distraught about the lack of diversity.
 Latino students make up 86% of the population at the school but the attendance in their program “doesn’t reflect that.”
 Given the vice principal’s open bias towards the Latino students, there is clearly some foul play.
 Issa wants Frieda to just “take the W.”

 Meanwhile in his personal life, Tasha and Lawrence are back into the swing of things now that she has forgiven him for backtracking with Issa.
 They are clearly a little too comfortable for Lawrence’s taste.
 He’s trying to lay on the moves for his own sexual needs, but Tasha understands the importance of not missing a moment of Viola Davis during TGIT.
-There will be no sex until Tasha finishes her show.
 Because Insecure appreciates symmetry between characters, Issa’s vibrator also runs out of batteries.
 I wouldn't wish that one anyone.

 Obligatory work update: Molly is shading the privileged white boy at her job, Travis (David Hull), for not working as hard as her.
 He doesn’t care because he’s a privileged white boy.
 In a meeting with their boss about about East 41st, Issa gets the praise she’s been craving and Frieda’s white guilt is eating her up inside.